content-left-bg.png

 Performance and compliance

-• Departmental financial position ($m)
+• Departmental operating result ($m)

 • Meet the agency’s reprioritisation targets ($m)